moseyjwi/gumdrop-1/README.md

 # Working
-- HitCircle, HitCircleOverylay, ApproachCircle, Default-x
+- HitCircle, HitCircleOverylay, ApproachCircle, Default-num, 70 fonts
-- Crisp generation by SDF (outdated images above)
+- Generation now by SDFs. (outdated images above)
+- Dot center
 - TripleStack (only lol)
-- Separated default-x (for fun color blending stuff with TS/IF skins)
+- Separated default-num and overlay-on-top support, for fun combo color stuff with TS/IF skins.

-# Partial
+# Partial/buggy
-- InstaFade, currently you must manually match your layers.
+- InstaFade

 # Missing
-- Non-TripleStack rendering
+- Non-TripleStack :^)
-- Cursor generation UI
+- Auto scaling SDF bounds
-- Legible UI
+- UI for cursor generation
-- Glass / fresnel / glow effects
+- Glass / Glow / Metallic effect.
-- Dot

 # Priority
-1. Non-TripleStack
-2. Instafade
-3. Dot
-4. UI upgrade
+- User fonts if Github would let me.
+- Normal circles lol
+- Fix Instafade render logic, and do a thorough testing of cases.
+- Fix UI a little
+- Auto scaling if it's easy
-5. Effects
+- Effects
-6. Cursor UI
+- Cursor UI
-7. More circle and cursor generation styles/effects
-8. UI upgrade
+- More styles/effects, decals.
+- Redo the UI to look like Lazer